StructuresComp/mBEST/README.md

 ---

-mBEST is a robust, realtime perception algorithm for deformable linear object (DLO) detection.
-The algorithm takes as input a binary mask of the DLOs from an image and produces the ordered pixel sequences for each unique DLO.
-The algorithm is also able to optionally produce segmentation masks.
+*mBEST* is a robust, realtime perception algorithm for deformable linear object (DLO) detection.
+The algorithm takes as input a binary mask of the DLOs from an image and produces the ordered pixel sequences as well as segmentation masks for each unique DLO.

 For the dataset provided in this repo, simple color filtering is used to achieve the binary masks.
-For those interested in using mBEST for more complex scenes, please use the DCNN model provided by [FASTDLO](https://github.com/lar-unibo/fastdlo) to obtain the initial binary mask.
+For those interested in using *mBEST* for more complex scenes, please use the DCNN model provided by [FASTDLO](https://github.com/lar-unibo/fastdlo) to obtain the initial binary mask.

 <p align="center">
 <img src="figures/pipeline.png" alt>